 Appeals

 Parents have the right to appeal to an independent panel against the decision of the school not to offer their child a place.
-In the normal admissions round (ie. Reception and Year 7), most appeals are heard during the summer term, in time for the new academic year.
-Appeals should be sent to the Clerk to the Appeal Panel, via the academy.
+In the normal admissions round, most appeals are heard during the summer term, in time for the new academic year.
+Appeals should be sent to the Clerk to the Appeal Panel, via the school.
 Parents are strongly advised to read the Guidance Notes before preparing their appeal.

 In Year Appeals